ladybug-tools/spider-core/tutorials/local-development.md

 ```

 ## Installing Node Packages
-Once the repository has been cloned you will need to install the node packages so you can run tests and ensure the code is working.
+Once the repository has been cloned you will need to install the Node packages so you can run tests and ensure the code is working.
 First `cd` into the project folder and then run `npm install`:

 ```console
 cd /path/to/spider-core